 In 2007 the company, Jacquot based in Troyes, joins the group.
 Our know-how is further diversified with this acquisition as the company is composed of four chocolate factories specializing in moulded chocolate and confectionary-making.

-Along with the factories a further 600 personnel join our teams.
+Along with the factories a further 600 employees join our teams.

 A new chocolate factory in Perpignan